yoandresaav/get-weather-example/README.md

-### Create python virtual environment [In this case .venv is the name I prefer but could be other]
+### Create python virtual environment.
+Tested in python 3.11 [In this case .venv is the name I prefer but could be other]
 ```cmd
 python -m venv .venv
 ```